Chickenpox is a common illness that mainly affects children and causes an itchy, spotty rash.

 It is also important to let your travel insurer know if you or your child have chickenpox.
 You need to make sure that you will be covered if you have to delay or cancel your holiday, or if you need to extend your stay until your child is well enough to fly home.

-- people living with someone who has a weakened immune system - for example, the child of a parent receiving chemotherapy
+These include healthcare workers and people living with someone who has a weakened immune system.

 ^^ Back to top